paolo-caroni/FP3plus_device_profile/README.md

 # FP3plus_device_profile

-This repo contains the custom FairPhone 3+ profile for ARCore Actually it is buggy and unprecise.
+This repo contains the custom FairPhone 3+ profile for ARCore.

+Actually it is buggy and unprecise.

 If you are a noob please don't ask for help, don't ask an modified .apk or .ab (will be illegal) and ESPECIALLY don't ask Google support.

 Google's ARCore staff permit to "experiment" new unofficial devices as long as you don't ask for help or official support.

 If they receive requests they will remove the possibility for everyone, so please don't do it.

 If you need ARCore on your FairPhone but you have not the skill don't ask help, study.

 An unofficial help by FairPhone staff would be very appreciated but not pretended.

 ## For help me you need to: